spusgh/Business_Intelligence-Data_Analytics-Data_Visualization/README.md

 ### Data Visualization Users
 Data Journalists, BI Analysts, UX Designers, Executives.

-### Data Visualization Types
-1. Bar Charts and Column Charts
-•	Use: Compare quantities across categories.
-•	Example: Sales performance by region or product.

-2. Line Charts
-•	Use: Display trends over time.
-•	Example: Monthly revenue growth, stock prices.

-3. Pie Charts and Donut Charts
-•	Use: Show parts of a whole.
-•	Example: Market share distribution, budget allocation.

-4. Scatter Plots
-•	Use: Show relationships between two variables.
-•	Example: Correlation between advertising spend and sales.

-5. Histograms
-•	Use: Display frequency distribution of a dataset.
-•	Example: Distribution of test scores, age groups.

-6. Heatmaps
-•	Use: Display data intensity or frequency using color.
-•	Example: Website click maps, correlation matrices.

-7. Treemaps
-•	Use: Show hierarchical data as nested rectangles.
-•	Example: Portfolio allocation, organizational structure.

-8. Bubble Charts
-•	Use: Show three variables with x, y coordinates and bubble size.
-•	Example: Revenue (x), profit (y), and market size (bubble size).

-9. Area Charts
-•	Use: Show cumulative totals over time.
-•	Example: Accumulated revenue over the years.

-10. Box Plots (Box-and-Whisker Plots)
-•	Use: Display data distribution summaries.
-•	Example: Test scores distribution, income ranges.

-11. Geospatial Maps
-•	Use: Visualize geographical data.
-•	Example: Sales by state, population density maps.

-12. Gantt Charts
-•	Use: Display project schedules.
-•	Example: Project timelines, task durations.

-13. Waterfall Charts
-•	Use: Show cumulative effect of sequential positive and negative values.
-•	Example: Financial statements, profit analysis.

-14. Network Diagrams
-•	Use: Visualize relationships between nodes.
-•	Example: Social network connections, IT network topology.

-15. Word Clouds
-•	Use: Display text data frequency.
-•	Example: Keywords in survey responses, website tags.

-16. Infographics
-•	Use: Combine data visuals and narrative elements.
-•	Example: Marketing materials, educational content.

-### Data Visualization Techniques
+### Data Visualization Types-Techniques
 Data visualization techniques are crucial for making data more understandable and actionable.
 Here are some popular techniques used in data visualization:

+1. 3D Surface Plots <br/>
+	Example:
+	1. <a href="./JSLibs/3DRiskLandscape.png" >Risk landscape visualization</a> using Javascript Libraries

+2. Area Chart
+•	Purpose: Show cumulative totals.
+•	When to Use: For visualizing trends over time with stacked data.
+•	Example:
+	1. <a href="./JSLibs/LoanOriginationTrends.png">Loan Origination Trends</a> using Javascript Libraries

-1. Bar Chart
+3. Bar Chart
 •	Purpose: Compare quantities across categories.
 •	When to Use: For comparing discrete data or display the frequency of categorical data.
-•	Example: Sales performance by region.

-2. Line Chart
-•	Purpose: Show trends over time.
-•	When to Use: For illustrating data points connected by straight lines to show changes in value.
-•	Example: Stock prices over a year.

-3. Pie Chart
-•	Purpose: Display parts of a whole.
-•	When to Use: For showing the proportion of categories within a whole dataset.
-•	Example: Market share distribution.
+•	Example:
+	1. <a href="./JSLibs/LoanStatusByState.png">Loan Status by State</a> using Javascript Libraries

-4. Scatter Plot
+4. Box Plot
-•	Purpose: Show relationships between variables.
-•	When to Use: For identifying correlations between two variables.
-•	Example: Relationship between advertising spend and sales revenue.

-5. Histogram
-•	Purpose: Display frequency distribution.
-•	When to Use: For representing the distribution of a dataset.
-•	Example: Age distribution of a population.

-6. Heatmap
-•	Purpose: Represent data intensity using color.
-•	When to Use: For visualizing matrix data and showing the magnitude of values.
-•	Example: Website click maps.

-7. Treemap
-•	Purpose: Show hierarchical data.
+•	Purpose: Show data distribution summaries.
-•	When to Use: For visual segmentation and comparison of hierarchical datasets.
+•	When to Use: For displaying the spread and skewness of data.
-•	Example: Portfolio allocation.
+•	Example:
+	1. <a href="./JSLibs/IRD.png">Interest Rate Distribution By Product</a> using Javascript Libraries

-8. Bubble Chart
+5. Bubble Chart
 •	Purpose: Show three variables.
 •	When to Use: For visualizing data with two quantitative variables and a third variable represented by bubble size.
+•	Example:
+	1. <a href="./JSLibs/PortfolioBubbleAnalysis.png">Portfolio Bubble Analysis</a> using Javascript Libraries

+6. Candlestick Charts<br/>
+•	Example:
+	1. <a href="./JSLibs/IROHLC.png" title="InterestRateOHLC">Interest rate OHLC analysis</a> using Javascript Libraries <br/>

+7. Chord Diagram
+•	Purpose: Visualize relationships between categories.
+•	When to Use: For representing interrelationships in complex datasets.
+•	Example:
+	1. <a href="./JSLibs/CustomerOfficerflow.png">Customer Officer flow</a> using Javascript Libraries

+8.Column Charts  <br/>
+•	Example:
+	1. <a href="./JSLibs/MonthlyApplicationsVolume.png" >Monthly application volume</a> using Javascript Libraries <br/>

+9. Donut Charts<br/>
+•	Example:
+	1. <a href="./JSLibs/RiskClassifications.png" >Risk classifications </a> using Javascript Libraries <br/>

+10. Funnel Charts<br/>
-•	Example: GDP (x), population (y), and country size (bubble).
+•	Example:
+	1. <a href="./JSLibs/ApplicationConversionFunnel.png" >Application conversion funnel</a> using Javascript Libraries <br/>

-9. Gantt Chart
+11. Gantt Chart
 •	Purpose: Display project timelines.
 •	When to Use: For managing and scheduling project tasks.
-•	Example: Project management plans.

-10. Waterfall Chart
-•	Purpose: Display cumulative value changes.
-•	When to Use: For understanding the sequential impact of transactions on a given value.
-•	Example: Financial statements analysis.

-11. Violin Plot
-•	Purpose: Show the distribution and density of a dataset.
-•	When to Use: For comparing the distribution of multiple groups.
-•	Example: Distribution of test scores between classes.

-12. Box Plot
-•	Purpose: Show data distribution summaries.
-•	When to Use: For displaying the spread and skewness of data.
-•	Example: Examining a dataset's quartiles.

-13. Area Chart
-•	Purpose: Show cumulative totals.
-•	When to Use: For visualizing trends over time with stacked data.
-•	Example: Accumulated revenue over the years.
+•	Example:
+	1. <a href="./JSLibs/LoanProcessingTimeLine.png">Loan Processing Time Line</a> using Javascript Libraries

+12. Gauge Charts <br/>
+•	Example: <a href="./JSLibs/PortfolioHealthScore.png" >Portfolio health score</a> using Javascript Libraries

-14. Geospatial Map
+13. Geospatial Map
 •	Purpose: Visualize geographical data.
 •	When to Use: For connecting data and geographical locations.
 •	Example: Population density maps.

-15. Chord Diagram
+14. Heatmap
-•	Purpose: Visualize relationships between categories.
+•	Purpose: Represent data intensity using color.
-•	When to Use: For representing interrelationships in complex datasets.
+•	When to Use: For visualizing matrix data and showing the magnitude of values.
-•	Example: Trade relationships between countries.
+•	Example:

-16. Sankey Diagram
+	1. <a href="./JSLibs/RiskAssessmentHeatMap.png">Risk Assessment Matrix (LTV vs DTI)</a> using Javascript Libraries

+15. Histogram
-•	Purpose: Show flow and volume.
+•	Purpose: Display frequency distribution.
-•	When to Use: For visualizing flow from one set of values to another.
+•	When to Use: For representing the distribution of a dataset.
+•	Example:
+	1. <a href="./JSLibs/LoanAmountDistribution.png">Loan Amount Distribution</a> using Javascript Libraries

+16. Infographics
+•	Use: Combine data visuals and narrative elements.
-•	Example: Energy distribution flows.
+•	Example: Marketing materials, educational content.
+	1. <a href="./JSLibs/KeyPerformanceInfographics.png">Key Performance Statistics</a> using Javascript Libraries

-17. Word Clouds
+17. Labels
 •	Purpose: Display text data frequency.
-•	When to Use: For visualizing the importance or frequency of words.
-•	Example

-18. Creating Labels
-•	Purpose: Display text data frequency.
 •	When to Use:
 		&nbsp;&nbsp;&nbsp;&nbsp;1.
 Product Packaging – Helps businesses brand their items with logos, ingredients, and instructions.
 		&nbsp;&nbsp;&nbsp;&nbsp;2.
 Mailing & Shipping – Ensures clear addresses and tracking information.
 		&nbsp;&nbsp;&nbsp;&nbsp;3.
 Inventory Management – Streamlines stock tracking with barcodes and item descriptions.
 		&nbsp;&nbsp;&nbsp;&nbsp;4.
 Event Planning – Creates name tags, seating arrangements, and promotional materials.
+•	Example:
-•	Example: <a href="./SAP Crystal Reports/Epicor P21 - Labels report.jpg">Epicor P21 Labels</a> using <a href="./SAP Crystal Reports/rptP21Label.rpt"> SAP Crystal Reports 2025 </a>
+	1. <a href="./SAP Crystal Reports/Epicor P21 - Labels report.jpg">Epicor P21 Labels</a> using <a href="./SAP Crystal Reports/rptP21Label.rpt"> SAP Crystal Reports 2025 </a>
+	2. <a href="./JSLibs/DynamicDataLabels.png" >Dynamic Data Labels</a> using Javascript Libraries

+18.Line Chart
+•	Purpose: Show trends over time.
+•	When to Use: For illustrating data points connected by straight lines to show changes in value.
+•	Example:
+	1. <a href="./JSLibs/InterestRatesTrends.png">Interest Rates Trends</a> using Javascript Libraries

+19. Network Diagrams
+•	Use: Visualize relationships between nodes.
+•	Example: Social network connections, IT network topology.
+	1. <a href="./JSLibs/ServicerNetwork.png">Servicer Network Relationships</a> using Javascript Libraries

+20. Parallel Coordinates<br/>
+ •	Example:
+		1. <a href="./JSLibs/MultiDimRiskAnalysis.png" >Multi-dimensional risk analysis</a>using Javascript Libraries <br/>

+21. Pie Chart
+•	Purpose: Display parts of a whole.
+•	When to Use: For showing the proportion of categories within a whole dataset.
+•	Example:
+	1. <a href="./JSLibs/LoanTypesDistribution.png">Loan Types Distribution</a> using Javascript Libraries

+22. Polar Area Charts <br/>
+•	Example:
+		1. <a href="./JSLibs/SeasonalApplicationTrends.png" > Seasonal application trends </a> using Javascript Libraries<br/>

+23. Radar Charts <br/>
+ •	Example:
+		1. <a href="./JSLibs/LoanOfficerPerformance.png" >Loan officer performance metrics</a>  using Javascript Libraries<br/>

+24. Sankey Diagram
+•	Purpose: Show flow and volume.
+•	When to Use: For visualizing flow from one set of values to another.
+•	Example:
+	1. <a href="./JSLibs/AppProcessFlow.png">App Process Flow</a> using Javascript Libraries

+25. Scatter Plot
+•	Purpose: Show relationships between variables.
+•	When to Use: For identifying correlations between two variables.
+•	Example:
+	1. <a href="./JSLibs/CSvsLA.png">Credit Score vs Loan Amount</a> using Javascript Libraries

+26. Sunburst Charts - Hierarchical portfolio breakdown<br/>

+27. Treemap
+•	Purpose: Show hierarchical data.
+•	When to Use: For visual segmentation and comparison of hierarchical datasets.
+•	Example:
+	1. <a href="./JSLibs/PortfolioTreemap.png">Portfolio Treemap</a> using Javascript Libraries

+28. Violin Plot
+•	Purpose: Show the distribution and density of a dataset.
+•	When to Use: For comparing the distribution of multiple groups.
+•	Example:
+	1. <a href="./JSLibs/PaymentDistribution.png">Payment Distribution Patterns</a> using Javascript Libraries

+29. Waterfall Chart
+•	Purpose: Display cumulative value changes.
+•	When to Use: For understanding the sequential impact of transactions on a given value.
+•	Example:
+	1. <a href="./JSLibs/RevenueWaterfall.png">Revenue Breakdown Analysis</a> using Javascript Libraries

+30. Word Clouds
+•	Purpose: Display text data frequency.
+•	When to Use: For visualizing the importance or frequency of words.
+•	Example
+	1. <a href="./JSLibs/CommonDenialReasons.png">Common Denial Reasons</a> using Javascript Libraries